bartobri/spring-server/README.md

 custom-written functions.
 They also provide tools to send, receive, or log data from within those functions.

+Through the development of custom-written functions, the `client` and `server` can carry out virtually any task that can be written in C.

-Knowledge of C is required to write custom functions.
+Knowledge of C is required.

 Demo
 ----